ottogiron/ironman/docs/quickstart.md

 In order to install an existing template, use the ```ironman install <template-id>``` command.

-We will install an template for creating the base project structure for a go [Cobra](https://github.com/spf13/cobra) CLI app.
-[Cobra](https://github.com/spf13/cobra) has already a CLI for doing this, but it is a good example of a general porpuse use of ironman.
+We will install an template for creating the base project structure for a  [Go HTTP](https://golang.org/pkg/net/http/) app.

 ### Install the Go HTTP Server example template